FuelLabs/sway/docs/book/src/forc/plugins/forc_client/forc_call.md

   <FUNCTION>
     The function signature to call.
 When ABI is provided, this should be a selector (e.g. "transfer") When no ABI is provided, this should be the full function signature (e.g. "transfer(address,u64)")

-  [ARGS]...
+  [FUNCTION_ARGS]...
-    Arguments to pass into main function with forc run
+    Arguments to pass into the function to be called

 Options:
   --abi <ABI>